 1. Low Blood Sugar (Hypoglycemia)

 A dip in blood sugar can trigger sudden weakness, irritability, dizziness, and that unmistakable shaky feeling.
 It’s common among people with diabetes, but anyone who skips meals, overexerts, or consumes too much caffeine or sugar can experience this.
+Patients at a walk in clinic garden city often report these symptoms after long work hours or missed meals.

 2. Dehydration and Electrolyte Imbalance

 Thirst is not usually a sign of dehydration.
 Early symptoms include shakiness, exhaustion, and cramping in the muscles.
-Sweating excessively, especially in labour - intensive jobs, causes you to lose essential electrolytes.
+Sweating excessively, especially in labour-intensive jobs, causes you to lose essential electrolytes.

 3. Anxiety and Panic Episodes

 Shortness of breath, dizziness, and a fast heartbeat may be psychological symptoms of shakiness.
 Physical sensations that seem as serious as a medical emergency might be mimicked by anxiety.
+Individuals visiting a walk in clinic New Hyde park are often evaluated for both physical and stress-related causes of shakiness.

 Helpful Strategy: Breathing techniques and workplace mental health support often included in occupational health services can help regulate stress responses.